kodymoodley/defeasibleinferenceplatform/README.md

 # DIP (Defeasible-Inference Platform) Plugin:

 A Protégé 5 plugin that enables users to specify defeasible subclass axioms and also compute the ``typical'' superclasses of a given class expression.
-The plugin is split into two parts: 1) the tab plugin (net.za.cair.dip.jar) and 2) a tiny extension of Protégé's editor plugin (protege-owl-editor.jar) that enables to toggle subclass axioms to be defeasible.
+The plugin is split into two parts: 1) the tab plugin (net.za.cair.dip.jar) and 2) a tiny extension of Protégé's editor plugin (protege-owl-editor.jar) that enables users to toggle subclass axioms to be defeasible.

 #### Building the tab plugin from source